Positronium-Scattering/Positronium-Scattering.github.io/index.md

   ## Wilde Research Group
 ---

 We are currently working on calculating scattering cross sections and phase shifts for electron and positronium incident on rare-gas atoms.
 We employ various local and nonlocal approximatation techniques including orthogonalizing pseudopotentials and lagrange multiplier methods to simulate the effect of orthogonality between scattered orbitals.
-We compare our results from these approximations against exact calculations and experimental data, where available.
+We then compare our results from these approximations against exact calculations and experimental data, where available.

 _This is a link to the OIT website.
 [Oregon Institue of Technology](https://www.oit.edu/)_